DroidKaigi/conference-app-2023/README.md

 This projects is an OSS so we cannot assign write-able tokens to workflow-runs that need the codes of the forked repos.
 To solve this problem, this project shares artifacts with multiple workflows via artifacts API and use them in *safe* workflows that have more-powerful permission but consist of safe actions.

 This achieves to post comments on forked PRs safely.
 For example, you can see the results of the visual tesing reports even on your PRs!
-(See [Archtecture > Composable Function Categorization > Testing](#testing) for the visual testing).
+(See [Architecture > Testing](#testing) for the visual testing).

 ## WIP - Automatic dependency updates